4d55397500/pattern-automaton/README.md

 ### Run

 Run the main program.
 There are 'contiguous' and 'non-contiguous' automatons implemented.
-Some sample runs:
+A sample run:
 ```
 ('q': quit) please select an automaton type: '1' for contiguous or '2' non-contiguous
 2